nodejs/node/doc/guides/maintaining-V8.md

 * For each abandoned V8 branch corresponding to an LTS branch that is affected by the bug:
     * Open a cherry-pick PR on nodejs/node targeting the appropriate *vY.x-staging* branch (e.g. *v6.x-staging* to fix an issue in V8-5.1).
-    * Increase the patch level version in v8-version.h.
+    * On Node.js < 9.0.0: Increase the patch level version in v8-version.h.
 This will not cause any problems with versioning because V8 will not publish other patches for this branch, so Node.js can effectively bump the patch version.
+    * On Node.js >= 9.0.0: Increase the `v8_embedder_string` number in `common.gypi`.
     * In some cases the patch may require extra effort to merge in case V8 has changed substantially.
 For important issues we may be able to lean on the V8 team to get help with reimplementing the patch.
     * Run the Node.js [V8-CI](https://ci.nodejs.org/job/node-test-commit-v8-linux/) in addition to the [Node.js CI](https://ci.nodejs.org/job/node-test-pull-request/).